notrichardren/wolfram-toolformer-tests/README.md

 **/data** -- original MATH dataset by Hendrycks et al. (2021).

-**/test** -- modified "test set", a subset of the original MATH test dataset.
-Contains 210 data points; ten were randomly selected per category (across all seven categories) and levels (out of levels 1-3) to create the test set. --> **create-test.ipynb** creates this folder.
+**/test** -- modified "test set" of 210 data points; ten were randomly selected per category (across all seven categories) and levels (out of levels 1-3) to create the test set. &rarr; create-test.ipynb creates this folder.

-**/train-finetuned-davinci** -- modified "train set", a subset of the original MATH train dataset.
-Used to finetune davinci.
-Contains 420 data points; twenty were randomly selected per category (across all seven categories) and levels (out of levels 1-3) to create the train set. --> **create-train.ipynb** creates this folder.
+**/train-finetuned-davinci** -- modified "train set" of 420 data points; twenty were randomly selected per category (across all seven categories) and levels (out of levels 1-3) to create the train set. &rarr; create-train.ipynb creates this folder.

-**train-finetuned-davinci.jsonl** -- train set, compiled into a .jsonl file with OpenAI token requirements so it can be used to fine-tune the OpenAI model. --> **create-jsonl.ipynb** creates this folder, referencing files in /train-finetuned-davinci.
+**train-finetuned-davinci.jsonl** -- train set compiled into a .jsonl file with OpenAI token requirements; filed used fine-tune the OpenAI model. &rarr; create-jsonl.ipynb creates this file.

 ## Creating, training, & testing individual models